Aryan-Jain-1710/Cipher-Converter/README.md

 ## Introduction
 This is a graphical user interface that allows the client to encrypt and decrypt messages from multiple ciphers.
-This includes Caesar Cipher, Vernam cipher, Vigenere cipher.
+This includes Caesar Cipher, Vernam cipher, and Vigenere cipher.
 This project was built to emphasize the importance of encryption and decryption.
 This is an independent project.